 An important database of information on humpback whale populations and distribution patterns around the Hawaiian Islands is being collected during an annual event called the Ocean Count.
 During this one-day event, volunteers are stationed at shore sites around various islands for a three-hour period, with the job of recording the number of humpback whales sighted and the behaviors observed.
 In 2001, the Ocean Count took place on February 24 with volunteers covering a total of 80 sites on the islands of Kaua`i, Oahu, and Hawai`i.

 We will focus on the data from Kaua`i, but first a note about Oahu.
 Some high-tech observations were conducted from the air on the north shore of Oahu using an instrument called the Advanced Airborne Hyperspectral Imaging System (AAHIS).
 This instrument can be mounted on the underside of a light twin aircraft and collects data in the visible to near-infrared wavelength range.
 Optimized for coastal applications, AAHIS has performed in various field conditions to accomplish environmental monitoring, vegetation discrimination, and effluent detection as well as military target recognition on land and underwater.
-View an example of the type of subsurface imaging of whales this technology can capture.
+Other surveys are conducted from shore or from vessels.

 The area covered by the plane encompassed the ocean area being monitored by 8 of the Oahu Ocean Count sites.
 The shore sites reported 32 whale sightings and the plane reported 23 whale sightings.
 One possible explanation is that the shore sites were close together in some instances, which probably resulted in some whales being counted by more than one site as they moved along the coastline.